JoyangAR/Sql-Server-Manager-Lite/README.md

 - **Set Guest User:** Set the guest user for a SQL Server database.
 - **User Management:** Add, change passwords, and delete users for a SQL Server instance.
 - **Default MDF/LDF Location Selection:** Set the default location for MDF and LDF files of a SQL Server database.
+- **Query Editor:** Use the included basic query editor for the creation, editing, and execution of SQL queries.

 ## Acknowledgments